jdrubin91/GeneLab-Microarray/README.md

 #Directory=/opt/genelab-genomespace-dev_mount_point/
 ```

-The rest of the file is a tab delimited txt file with 6 columns:
+The rest of the file is a tab delimited txt file with 3 columns:

 ```
-GLDS#     Copied    Chip      1.QC/QA     2.Normalization     3.Normalized_QC/QA
+GLDS#     Copied    Normalize/QC
-GLDS-4    False     False     False       False               False
+GLDS-4    False     False
 ```

 The first column is the name of a folder within the specified Directory.
 All subsequent columns are booleans (True or False) and are used to keep track of the progress of processing the desired data in batch.
 GeneLab-Microarray will overwrite the specified batch.txt file changing booleans to True or Skipped when the specific step is finished.
 An example of a batch.txt file can be found within the `batch/` folder